rouge-ruby/rouge/docs/DevEnvironment.md

 You're now ready to roll.
 Here are the things you can do from the top level of your cloned repository:

-1. **Run the Visual Test App**

-   Rouge includes a little web app you can run to display highlighted code.
+1. **Run the Visual Test App**: Rouge includes a little web app you can run to display highlighted code.
 You can run this by typing `bundle exec rackup`.
 By default, this will start a web server on port 9292.
-You can access it by going to
-   <http://localhost:9292> with Rack running.
-If everything is working, you'll
-   see little snippets of code for each lexer in the repository.
+You can access it by going to <http://localhost:9292> with Rack running.
+If everything is working, you'll see little snippets of code for each lexer in the repository.
 You can look at the full visual sample for a lexer by clicking on the name of the lexer.

-2. **Run the Tests**

-   Rouge comes with a test suite you can run to check for errors in your code.
+2. **Run the Tests**: Rouge comes with a test suite you can run to check for errors in your code.
 You can run this using Rake.
 Just type `bundle exec rake` and you'll (hopefully) be greeted by a series of dots that indicate a successful test.

-3. **Check Code Quality**

-   Rouge uses the popular library [RuboCop][] for checking code quality.
+3. **Check Code Quality**: Rouge uses the popular library [RuboCop][] for checking code quality.
 You can run RuboCop by—you guessed it—typing `bundle exec rubocop`.

    [RuboCop]: https://github.com/rubocop-hq/rubocop